UPPMAX/HPC-python/docs/interactive.rst

 .. tabs::

    .. tab:: Exercise 1.4.2.
-Running a second Python script in an interactive session
+Running `add2.py` in an interactive session

-      Run the second Python example script, `add2.py <https://raw.githubusercontent.com/UPPMAX/R-python-julia-HPC/main/exercises/python/add2.py>`_, in an interactive session, on all nodes.
+      Run the second Python example script, `add2.py`, in an interactive session, on all cores.

    .. tab:: HPC2N and UPPMAX